griffinroach/NFL-Draft-Value/README.md

 ## Dataset Being Used
 For this project I decided to use players drafted fro 2000 until 2022.
 The reason I used 2000 is not simply because of the new milenium, but because 2000 is the earliest draft class that had an active player in the 2022 season, Tom Brady.
 I combined all of the data from each draft class listed on Pro Football Reference into one spreadsheet, starting with Courtney Brown and ending with Brock Purdy.
 ## Data Cleaning
+In order to ensure the validity of the data I had to do a handful of tasks to ensure the data was accurate.
+The first was to add the year each player was drafted, allowing me to group each draft class.
+Next I had to make sure that the team each player was drafted by used the team’s current name.
+The Chargers, Rams, Raiders, and Commanders have all changed their official names, and other teams are listed under a different abbreviation, like the Packers being listed as GNB but are typically just called GB.
+Finally, I had to verify the accurate position of each player.
+Defensive players were not consistently listed for each position.
+Some players were not listed at Defensive End or Defensive Tackle, but rather just Defensive Line.
+Because very few were listed that way, I went and found the true position of every player listed at Defensive Line.
+For Linebackers, a small number were listed at Outside Linebacker or Inside Linebacker, but because the vast majority were just listed at Linebacker, I standardized all to just Linebacker.
+It was the same for Defensive Backs, almost all were listed at that position, so players listed at Safety or Cornerback were switched.
+Finally, Offensive Linemen without a specific position were also a very small number, so I found all of their true positions and switched them.
 ## Data Visualized

 ## Regression

 ## Regression Including Year